Bibliography for Tracing French Noble Families

 Vol. 7, Supplement, A-Z, 447 p.

 This is a collection blazons for the French nobility.
 The surname and occasionally the associated estate names as well as the province of origins are recorded.
 Each family is assigned an accession number.
 Frequently a drawing is made of the arms.
 Some families have partial genealogies and family tables included.
-The authors also mention the sources for their information including manuscripts at the Bibliothèque nationale.
+The authors also mention the sources for their information including manuscripts at the Bibliothèque nationale de France.
 Unfortunately, the inclusion of sources only starts haphazardly with the letter "E" in vol. 3 and does not become standard until vol. 4.
 Vol. 7 is a supplement with additions and corrections.
 It is important to get a description of your ancestor's possible arms.
 This will become a visual clue that you will learn to use in your research to differentiate families with similar surnames.
 The Grand armorial de France is the best place to start your search for the arms of a French family.
-This work is now also available on CD-ROM from Mémoire et Document.
+This work is now also available on CD from Mémoire et Document.

 *Paris, Louis.
 Indicateur du Grand Armorial Général de France: recueil officiel dressé en vertu de l'édit de 1696 (34 volumes de texte et 35 volumes d'armoiries) par Charles d'Hozier, Juge d'Armes.
 2 vols. in 1.
 Paris: Librairie Nobilaire de Mme.
 Bachelin-Deflorenne, 1865.